Cobden, New Zealand: Early history

-An early European explorer, Arthur Dudley Dobson, observed Maoris on the north side of the Grey River had a good sized Pa, about where the Cobden quarry is located.
+An early European explorer, Arthur Dudley Dobson, observed Māori on the north side of the Grey River had a good sized Pa, about where the Cobden quarry is located.
 The Maoris had a few huts which were the remains of a fair-sized village, once inhabited by a much larger population.

 The French navigator Jules Dumont d'Urville, sailed along the West Coast of the South Island in 1827 in the warship, Astrolabe and made reference to the prominent, pyramid shaped limestone outcrops at the base of the Rapahoe Range known locally as the 'Twelve Apostles'.

 Thomas Brunner and Charles Heaphy left Nelson in 1846 to explore the West Coast and arrived at the Twelve Mile just north of Rapahoe in a weary state where they were fortunate to meet a group of friendly Māori who supplied them with food and shelter.
 A party of Māori accompanied them along the beach and across 'Matangitawau Point' (Point Elizabeth) and onto Māwhera River (later named the Grey River) which they couldn't cross for several days due to flooding.
 Although they gave an unfavourable report of the area on their return to Nelson, only a few years passed before authorities became interested in the small settlement on the north side of the river.

 After James Mackay completed the sale of the West Coast with the Māori Chiefs in 1860, his mission was then to return to Nelson.
 Even though the Grey River was in mild flood, he and his companions tried to reach the north bank by canoe so they could continue their journey north.
 However their canoe capsized and was swept out to sea.
 The party managed to reach the north bank and some days later their canoe was washed up on the north beach.

 The Grey River became the southern boundary of the Nelson Provincial Government.
 The Superintendent of the time, Alfred Saunders, considered it time to see the potential of this region for himself.
 Initially he despatched two Wardens, John Blackett and H.W.
 Barnicoat by sea to inspect the area and report back to him.
 But then Saunders departed for the area himself, leading a party overland.
 Both parties arrived at the Grey River about the same time and after inspecting the area and checking the people already in residence, Superintendent Saunders decided it should be given a name.
 Saunders was a keen follower of English politics and decided he would give the name of 'Cobden' to this place, honouring Richard Cobden.